 In an increasingly Volatile, Uncertain, Complex and Ambiguous (VUCA) world, the diversity and growth of security threats creates a threat environment, which calls for a new and innovative approach to the way Government Agencies and their suppliers manage risk.
 Ranging from terrorist attacks, cyber-enabled espionage and attacks, active armed offenders and general criminality, as well as the increasing concerns about foreign interference, both the public and private sectors have much to consider.
 The Protective Security Policy Framework (PSPF) has been developed to assist Australian Government entities to protect their people, information and assets, at home and overseas.
-The launch of the new PSPF reforms in July of 2018 creates an opportunity for the evolution of the way Government Agencies, their partners, suppliers and staff manage these risk.
-The Protective Security in Government (PSG) Conference and Exhibition takes over from where the previous Security In Government conferences left off, by providing an opportunity for everyone involved in Government Security to network, update knowledge and skills, gain exposure to new trends and technology as well as hear directly from representatives of the Attorney General’s PSPF Review team about the Reforms and what they mean.
+The launch of the new PSPF reforms in the second half of 2018 creates an opportunity for the evolution of the way Government Agencies, their partners, suppliers and staff manage these risk.
+The Protective Security in Government (PSG) Conference and Exhibition takes over from where the previous Security In Government conferences left off, by providing an opportunity for everyone involved in Government Security to network, update knowledge and skills, gain exposure to new trends and technology as well as hear directly from representatives of the Attorney-General’s PSPF Review team about the Reforms and what they mean.

 The PSG Conference has been designed to fill the gap from where the Security in Government (SIG) Conference left off in 2016 and to provide an opportunity for those involved in government protective security in Australia to be updated on the following features:

 - High level Australian and international presenters from a wide range of backgrounds.

 - Plenary and information sessions on key protective security issues.